yellowbyte/zero-footprint-opaque-predicates/README.md

 * `metadata_dir`: path to directory where metadata will be stored.
 Default to /tmp
 * `delete_metadata`: set to either True or False.
 Decides whether to delete the metadata folder.
 Default to True
 * `value_set_limit`: the max value set length to consider.
 Too small may lead to few synthesized opaque predicates.
 Too large may lead to crash.
 Default to 100000000

+For how to set them, check out the help menu: `python3.10 src/insert_ops.py -h`